zhangty019/S3_DeformFDM/README.md

 ## Usage
-**Step 0: Input tetrahedron mesh into the system** Click button **Open** at the left up corner of UI.
+**Step 0: Input tetrahedron mesh into the system** Click button **Open** at the left-up corner of UI.
 For example, **bunny_cut6** is opened.
-Note: If you want to try out a new model, please make sure to generate the required *.tet model files and stress field files.
-See the [documentation](DataSet/figures/printingResult.jpg) for details.
+- **Note**: If you want to try out a new model, please make sure to generate the required *.tet model files and stress field files.
+See the [documentation](Pre_processing.docx) for details.

 **Step 1: Run fabrication objective-driven deformation** Click button **1.x fabrication objective (Support free - SF, Strength reinforcement - SR, and Surface quality - SQ)** at the right side of UI.
 For example, **1.7 SF_SR_SQ** is enabled for **bunny_cut6** model.

 **Step 2: Run inverse deformation**
 Click button **2.
-Inverse Deformation** to resume deformed model and generate the scalar field for slicing.
+Inverse Deformation** to resume the deformed model and generate the scalar field for slicing.

 **Step 3: Curved layer slicing**
 Move to the next page **Slicing_Toolpath**, click button **3.0 Layer Generation (scalar)** to generate curved layers, and use **Output** to save the layers into **\DataSet\remesh_operation\layers_unremeshed**.